ganaj777/TikTok-Ban-Bot/README.md

-Insta Report Is a tool which reports a targeted instagram account.
+TikTok Report Is a tool which reports a targeted TikTok account.
 It uses multi threading, therefore it reports very fast.
 This tool is strongly recommended for educational purpose.